CesarF/balance_reporter/README.md

 STACK=app make tf-deploy
 ```

-If everything works, you should see this output in your terminal:
+If everything worked as expected, you should see this output in your terminal:

 ```bash
 ...